Stench and Stenchibility: Plot

-Dr. Zoidberg manages to make a face-to-face date with an alien woman he's been seeing online, despite the other Planet Express crew members warning him that his date will be repulsed by his disgusting stench.
+Dr. Zoidberg manages to make a face-to-face date with an alien woman he has been seeing online, despite the other Planet Express crew members warning him that his date will be repulsed by his disgusting stench.
 After buying flowers from a merchant named Marianne (Emilia Clarke), it turns out the crew was right, and Zoidberg's date is driven away by his horrible armpit odor.
-Depressed that he has once again failed at a relationship, he returns the flowers to Marianne.
+Depressed at his dating failure, he returns the flowers to Marianne.
 Suddenly, Roberto appears and tries to mug Marianne and Zoidberg, but the latter's odor chases him away.
 Marianne is grateful towards Zoidberg, who is surprised that she was not disgusted by his stench.
 Marianne reveals she has no sense of smell, and the two date, leading to a happy relationship.
 The Planet Express crew are surprised that Zoidberg managed to go out with a normal woman, and encourages him to use his medical knowledge to give Marianne a sense of smell, though Zoidberg is afraid she will reject him like many others have.
 After Marianne expresses her desire to smell flowers, Zoidberg decides to give her a nose transplant that will allow Marianne to smell, much to the latter's joy.
 After she awakens from the surgery, however, she finds she is repulsed by the smell of flowers (she never learned what are supposed to be good or bad smells) and attracted to Zoidberg's odor, stating she "likes [his] smell because [she] likes [him]".
 Zoidberg is happy with this and continues his relationship with Marianne, who becomes a garbage truck driver and "dumps" Zoidberg out of his home dumpster into the truck with her, and the two ride off.

 Meanwhile, Bender, in a panic, steps on several bugs crawling all over him and accidentally tap dances as a result.
 Randy Munchnik sees this and invites Bender to a tap dance competition he happens to be holding at a rec center.
 Bender agrees to feed his ego, but finds that he is rivaled by Tonya (Tara Strong), a young girl with a heart condition.
 Bender attempts to sabotage Tonya, but the latter turns out to be just as malevolent as the robot, and breaks his leg.
 Bender recovers quickly and dances against Tonya, who wins but suffers a heart attack and dies.
 Insensitive, Bender tap dances on her body, but his taps restarts her heart and brings her back to life, much to his dismay.
 Later, Bender and Tonya decide to join forces to rob people under the guise of street performers.